leo-prislin/DyingRabbit99/README.md

    - OnPlayerJoinMessage: Configure a welcome message that is always sent to a player when he joins.
    - PrintDeathCords: Printing your death coordinates to the chat when you die, to help you to get your stuff back in time.
  - Portal: Simulate nether portals and calculate your portals destination.
+ - Menu: Open a menu to handle many of this plugin's features using a graphical UI.
  - More features coming soon...

 ### Planned features